Kavithma-Thushal/Organic-Shop-MERN/README.md

 ✅ Single-page application (SPA) architecture for smooth navigation and enhanced user experience<br/>
 ✅ Responsive design using CSS frameworks like Tailwind CSS for optimal display across devices<br/>
-✅ Integration with backend RESTful APIs to fetch and update product inventory and order information<br/>
+✅ Integration with backend RESTFul APIs to fetch and update product inventory and order information<br/>
 ✅ Interactive components for browsing products, adding items to cart, and completing checkout processes<br/>
 ✅ Admin dashboard with data visualization tools for monitoring sales, inventory levels, and customer metrics<br/>

 ### Backend

-✅ RESTful API endpoints for CRUD operations on product inventory, orders, and customers<br/>
+✅ RESTFul API endpoints for CRUD operations on product inventory, orders, and customers<br/>
 ✅ Integration with JWT (JSON Web Tokens) for secure user authentication and role-based access control<br/>
 ✅ Utilization of Mongoose for interacting with the underlying MongoDB database<br/>
 ✅ Implementation of validation and exception handling for robust error management<br/>